 Andretti Thrill Park

 Want to get your pulse pounding?
 Adrenaline junkies can put the pedal to the metal and cruise on over to the Andretti Thrill Park, hands-down the most thrilling place to visit in Melbourne.
-The park is a one-stop shop for every age and adventure-seeking level, so it’s a perfect choice for groups and families.
+The park is a one-stop shop for every age and adventure-seeking level, so it’s a perfect choice for groups and families traveling with children.
 No NASCAR knowledge is required.